Important Information for Athletes

-If you wish to swim in a skin suit, you may do so only if you wear the skin suit for the reminder of the race.
+If you wish to swim in a skin suit, you may do so only if you wear the skin suit for the reminder of the race, as per Triathlon BC rules.
 For more information about what you can and can not wear during the swim, please refer to section 4.10 of the Provincial Triathlon Competition Rules, also referenced above.

 There is a time limit of 4.5 hours to complete the PACE Multisport Dodge City X Standard Course.
 Anyone still on the course after 4.5 hours will be allowed to finish but may not receive an official time and should not count on support from race officials and marshals.

 Cut-off times for the swim are as dictated by the International Triathlon Union (ITU).
 There will be a cut-off time of 1:10 (one hour and 10 minutes) for the standard swim and 30 minutes for the sprint swim.
 Anyone still in the water after this time will be assisted as needed and will not be allowed to continue the race.

 Q: How tough is the Trail Bicycles Bike Course?